 When you finish this process, you'll be left with a shortlist of options that you might invest in.
 That’s going to help you focus your marketing effort and budget in a way that makes financial sense.

-And now for the creative part: Making compelling ads for each CEP
+Creating compelling ads for each CEP

 The steps I’ve just outlined are especially useful in helping you create messaging to strengthen your position in buying situations that people may not know you can deliver on.
 Let me show you a few examples of how companies have done this.